 One of the most important ways you can determine if your organization’s culture is moving in the right direction is to review and adjust your onboarding process.
 Remember, it is the first major experience your new recruits will have with your organization, and that first impression can make a serious impact.

-Whenever a new person joins your team, he or she will be exposed in that ‘first impression’ of onboarding to your organization’s culture, and see if & how the Big 6™ principles manifest themselves in your behaviors.
+Whenever a new person joins your team, he or she will be exposed in that ‘first impression’ of onboarding to your organization’s culture.
+They’ll see if and how The Big Six Principles® manifest themselves in your behaviors.
 They will probably spend time working alongside an experienced member of the team to observe their actions and learn how things are done.
 Onboarding your recruits in a careful, deliberate manner gives them a much higher chance of assimilating the key components of your culture up-front.

 Unfortunately, we sometimes treat onboarding as a checklist procedure, right?
 It’s something we do with a clipboard (or the electronic equivalent).
 Usually, the HR team monitors that clipboard, and we consider ourselves successful when all the blocks get checked within a certain time frame for each new hire.